mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.3/index.md

 - Fixed an issue with attaching clusters with networking restrictions that also use an HTTP Proxy (COPS-7078).

-- Resolved UI issue where socks requests were timing out.
+- Resolved a UI issue where socks requests were timing out.

 ### Component Versions